DJDodds/OctAIvius/README.md

 - Mock AI responses (ready for real AI integration)
 - Responsive desktop UI with theme support

-### Voice Dictation
+### Voice

-- Web Speech API integration (client-side)
-- Planned audio file upload and processing
-- Multiple STT service support (in development)
-- Voice activity detection (planned)
+- Client mic capture in renderer; STT in main (Google or others when configured)
+- Realtime (OpenAI) support for S2S when enabled
+- VU meter and live transcript in the UI

 ### Function Calling